-Bronze is typically completed by 11-14 year olds (key stage 3), students complete a 10 hour project. and is a perfect introduction to STEM project work for young people.
-Over the course of 10 hours, teams of students design their own investigation, record their findings, and reflect on their learnings, giving them a taste of what it is like to be a scientist or engineer in the real-world.
+Bronze Awards are typically completed by students aged 11+.
+They complete a ten-hour project which is a perfect introduction to STEM project work.
+Over the course of the project, teams of students design their own investigation, record their findings, and reflect on their learnings.
+This process gives students a taste of what it is like to be a scientist or engineer in the real-world.

 Click to edit project description